EU grid champion stuck in tangle of wires and pipes

 The renewable energy boom requires improved grids to integrate and balance out intermittent solar and wind energy, and the EU needs to reduce reliance on Russian gas through better connections with LNG terminals in Spain and Italy that bring in gas from North Africa and the Middle East.

-Among potential sellers are France's EDF, which could sell part of its RTE grid, and GDF Suez, which could put part of GRTgaz on the block.
+Among potential sellers are France's EDF (EDF.PA), which could sell part of its RTE grid, and GDF Suez GSZ.PA, which could put part of GRTgaz on the block.

-In Germany, EnBW could sell its power and gas networks, E.ON its Finnish network and VNG its gas grid Ontras.
+In Germany, EnBW (EBKG.BE) could sell its power and gas networks, E.ON (EONGn.DE) its Finnish network and VNG its gas grid Ontras.
 Many small municipally-owned girds are also prime acquisition targets.

-Spain's Iberdrola and Gas Natural could sell distribution assets, while grids in Scotland, Switzerland and Austria are also on bankers' watchlists.
+Spain's Iberdrola (IBE.MC) and Gas Natural (GAS.MC) could sell distribution assets, while grids in Scotland, Switzerland and Austria are also on bankers' watchlists.

 Many deals are likely to follow the pattern of past years, with yield-hungry funds and insurers buying grids from utilities that want to use the proceeds to pay off debt, invest in renewables or in traditional power generation in emerging markets.

-Illustrating this trend, RWE's sale of Net4Gas last month came on the same day E.ON bought a stake in Brazilian power company MPX Energia.
+Illustrating this trend, RWE's sale of Net4Gas last month came on the same day E.ON bought a stake in Brazilian power company MPX Energia MPXE3.SA.

 The Net4Gas deal also illustrated the difficulty for grid operators in outbidding funds.
 No longer backed by the utilities they were once a part of, grid operators need to seek finance from their state, municipal or private shareholders.